ansh-gupta0501/Notes_Assignment/AWSCERTIFICATION/Section-09 Databases&Analytics/79-RDSHandsOn.md

 ## Storage settings

-- **Storage type (gp2 SSD with autoscaling):**
+**1. Storage Type (gp2 SSD with autoscaling)**
-  General-purpose SSD balances price/performance; autoscaling grows storage as data expands past thresholds.
-Set a sensible max (e.g., 1000 GB) to control cost.
-  **Example:** A multi-tenant SaaS where customer data growth is unpredictable; autoscaling prevents out-of-space incidents.

-- **Storage autoscaling behavior:**
-  It increases size, not decreases; plan lifecycle policies and archiving to control costs.
-  **Example:** Periodic archiving of cold data to S3 plus table partitioning to slow storage growth.

-- **Performance considerations:**
-  More storage often means more baseline performance.
-Monitor IOPS, throughput, and buffer pool hit rates.
-  **Example:** Analytics workloads tune innodb settings and use read replicas for large queries.
+- gp2 SSD → This is the default storage type in RDS.
+It’s like a solid-state drive that balances speed and cost.

+- Autoscaling → If your database runs out of space, AWS automatically increases the storage size up to the maximum you set (e.g., 1000 GB).

+- You don’t have to worry about your database crashing because it ran out of space.

+- Example: Imagine you run a SaaS app where customers upload files.
+You don’t know how fast storage will grow.
+Autoscaling makes sure the database keeps running even if one customer suddenly uploads a huge dataset.

+**2. Storage Autoscaling Behavior**
+- Storage can only grow, it does not shrink back down.

+- If your database grows to 500 GB, even if you delete data later, it won’t go back to 200 GB automatically.

+- Best practice: Use archiving and lifecycle policies to move old data to cheaper storage like Amazon S3.

+- Example: A company keeps sales records in RDS.
+After 2 years, they move old records to S3 for cheaper storage, so the database doesn’t keep growing unnecessarily.

+**3. Performance Considerations**
+- In AWS, more storage = more performance (because larger volumes give higher baseline throughput and IOPS).

+- IOPS (Input/Output Operations per Second): How many read/write operations your storage can handle.

+- Throughput: How much data can be transferred per second.

+- Buffer pool hit rate: How often queries are served from memory instead of disk (higher is better).

+- Example: An analytics company runs heavy queries on customer data.
+They increase storage size to get better performance, tune MySQL’s innodb_buffer_pool_size to optimize memory usage, and use read replicas to spread the query load.

 ---
 ## Connectivity, networking, and security

 - **VPC and subnet group:**